Reimagine Projects Around Ireland

 Each Hometown Architect project brings together community groups and an architect with a local connection to engage with residents to enhance the shared built environment for all.

-Hometown Architect will run for two years, with an open call for projects each year.
-Project proposals must align with the Government of Ireland’s Town Centre First Policy but should focus on issues of particular concern or opportunity for the town in question.
-The Town Centre First Policy aims to promote the regeneration of town and village centres across Ireland and to create town centres that function as viable, vibrant and attractive locations for people to live, work and visit.
+Hometown Architect runs for two years, 2023 and 2024, with an open call for projects each year.
+Hometown Architect projects are designed to align with the Government of Ireland’s Town Centre First Policy and to focus on addressing issues of particular concern or opportunity for the towns in question.
+The Town Centre First Policy aims to promote the revitalisation of towns across Ireland, building and sustaining vibrant town centres where communities can flourish.

 • a masterplan solution for a cluster of vacant buildings in Tipperary town;